 How have I used communication in my life and career?

-- Teamwork as part of teams that developed range of products – manufacturing machines, telecommunications backbone systems, wireless phone systems, web technologies.
+- My communication skills are integral to the teamwork while working with teams that developed a range of products – manufacturing machines, telecommunications backbone systems, wireless phone systems, web technologies.

 - Project and program management while working with teams from different disciplines and also countries.

-- Marketing collateral development, customer presentations and training – I enjoy articulating ideas, and explaining them to others.
+- Marketing collateral development, customer presentations, and training – I enjoy articulating ideas, and explaining them to others.
 Positioning and packaging content so that it resonates with the audience is a fun experience.
-I enjoy it so much.
 I get to combine my understanding of psychology, emotional intelligence, human relationships with the core value prop of the offering on the table.
 I learn from it every day – about myself and others.

-- My eight years with the toastmasters – Preparing for the speeches, practicing and giving them, thinking on my feet for table topics, giving/receiving constructive feedback with evaluations, planning and running meetings, mentoring others has taught me to think in a different way.
-It showed me how to balance perspectives, and how to lead smoothly.
+- My seventeen years with the toastmasters – Preparing for the speaker presentations, practicing and giving them, thinking on my feet for table topics, giving/receiving constructive feedback with evaluations, planning, and running meetings, mentoring others has taught me to think differently.
+It showed me how to balance perspectives and how to lead smoothly.

-- Running Youth Leadership Program and coaching 11 to 19 year olds in public speaking, communication and leadership.
-This has given me a balance that I never had.
-This has become an amazing creative outlet for me.
-He sharpens my saw, and refreshes perspective on communication that I don’t even know how else I would get.
+- Running Youth Leadership Program and coaching 11 to 19-year-olds in public speaking, communication, and leadership.
+This coaching initiative has given me a balance that I never had; it sharpens my saw and brings a unique vantage point to think about my communication.

 What does it mean to me?
 What can I say about it?
-I will bring it all in this blog.
+I will bring it all to this blog.

 For starters – I would say these three things:

-- Communication is matter of action – learn it by trying it, doing it.
+- Communication is a matter of action – learn it by trying it, doing it.

-- It is the realm of emotions.
-I have learned that being aware of emotions about myself, and then controlling, channeling them helps.
-I look for the cues as to how my message is received, and adjust conversation, presentation or speech to make that personal emotional contact.
+- I have learned that being aware of my emotions, and then controlling, channeling them helps.
+I look for the cues as to how my message is received and adjust conversation, presentation, or speech to make that personal emotional contact.
 I strive to be a better listener every day of my life.

 - It’s worth my time and drive.
 It has had a huge, positive impact in every possible way that I could ever imagine.
 There are so many intangibles to it.

-I think of communication as a journey of developing my personal brand.
+I think of communication as a journey of developing my brand.